 A call to action

-To enact change, one thing is certain: no one company can decarbonize alone.
-To successfully decarbonize, core stakeholders in the mining and steel production value chain must work together with end markets such as the automotive and construction industries.
+To enact change, one thing is certain: no one company can decarbonise alone.
+To successfully decarbonise, core stakeholders in the mining and steel production value chain must work together with end markets such as the automotive and construction industries.
 A coalition with partners across the value chain in addition to support from financial institutions as well as governments will be required to trigger collective action, spark global and local conversation, drive increased public and private investment, and deliver tangible results.

 Connected for a new energy future

 Energy is the pulse of our day-to-day life and how we create and use it is evolving rapidly.
-At Deloitte, we understand the opportunities the Future of Energy brings and the importance of connecting ecosystem players, innovators, regulators, and thought leaders to create a new energy world that is sustainable and abundant.
-In collaboration with Shell and working closely with many leaders of the steel industry, Deloitte explores the promise of decarbonizing the industry.
+At Deloitte, we understand the opportunities the Future of Energy brings and the importance of connecting ecosystem players, innovators, regulators and thought leaders to create a new energy world that is sustainable and abundant.
+In collaboration with Shell and working closely with many leaders of the steel industry, Deloitte explores the promise of decarbonising the industry.
 We truly believe that as ecosystem players connect and adopt the right mind-set, the positive impact we make can be accelerated.

 This report was produced in collaboration with Shell